 Final Thoughts

-You could encourage a black bear anywhere in the Great Smoky Mountains National Park and its surrounding wildlands.
+You could encounter a black bear anywhere in the Great Smoky Mountains National Park and its surrounding wildlands.
 Cades Cove is a common spot to see a bear out in the wild, particularly in the early morning or evening.
 If you’re staying in the Gatlinburg area, you may even glimpse a bear wandering around town.

 Fear not, it is incredibly unlikely that you will be attacked by the bear.
 As long as you follow some basic rules and respect these wild animals, you will stay safe in this stunning national park.